 The Property Committee ensures that 1) the Zendo is a warm and functioning space; and 2) the land is in a state of good maintenance and usable for sangha activities.
 Anyone is welcome at our meetings.
 Email email@example.com to contact the committee.

 The Programs Committee is responsible for developing the annual program calendar and subsequent monthly schedule of events and activities.
 Anyone is welcome at our meetings, and ideas for new Zen Center programs are always welcome anytime.
 Email firstname.lastname@example.org to contact the committee.

 The West Seattle Committee is responsible for developing and promoting programs to serve the West Seattle community.

 Weddings and funeral officiating by the Abbot are included as part of Zen Center membership.
 Reasonable travel reimbursements are to be paid directly to the Abbot.

 For nonmembers, wedding and funeral officiating by the Abbot is offered at a rate to be determined by the Abbot plus travel expenses, paid directly to the Abbot, and is subject to the Abbot’s overall availability.

 For both members and non-members, pre-marital counseling by the Abbot is offered at a rate of $50 an hour, to be paid directly to the Abbot.

 All our events are held online at the present time.
-The Zoom password is 108108.
-When it is safe to meet in person again, a physical location will be announced.
+Request the password by emailing to email@example.com.

 PO Box 2644